CONTENT

 • Leave out unnecessary words

-“Get 15% off your next brick-and-mortar purchase by using the code: Cheers”
+“Get 15% off your next brick-and-mortar purchase by using the code: CHEERS”

 Vs.

-3. Be purposeful with your send times.
+4. Be intentional with send times.

 Once you’ve nailed down when you want to send your message, you can either send your text(s) at that time, or schedule them in advance using Text Request and move on to other tasks.